Estee-Noble/LITA-HR-DATA-Project/README.md

 ### Key columns in the Map Data includes:

 States: Names of various states.

-Longitude and Latitude: Geographical coordinates.
+Longitude and Latitude: Geographical coordinates

 Population (2006) and Population (2019): Population data for two years.
-Draft Report Structure

 ### Scope of Analysis